 During the early 1990s, there was a spurt of private educational houses in cities in India providing computer training.
 Computer use was increasing and its future (IT History) rightly looked promising.
 Access to the computer was mainly limited to offices.
 Trainees used to pay a premium for learning something which they learn by themselves in home/school these days.

-Things have changed for the better.
-Today, one can learn the basics of computer programming without spending a single penny following free online courses like by Alison, books like Think Python.
-Python is programming language developed to make learners understand basics of computer programming without getting overwhelmed on syntax.
-After learning, one can take certification exams (such as VSkills in India which are priced reasonable) in order to add credibility to the CV.
-From one angle, learning is also liberated from brands aggressive in making bucks by investing single-handedly in marketing.
+After learning, one can get verified certificate or take certification exams (such as VSkills?in India which are priced reasonable) in order to add credibility to the CV.
+From one angle, learning is also liberated from?brands?aggressive in making bucks by investing single-handedly in marketing.

 Many young aspirants, however, are still caught in a trap with likes of promises of 100% job assistance while pursuing a degree/diploma in IT.
 Until and unless one is looking for a government service where academic degree is a must (which too changing in case of a new trend of contractual jobs under which hiring performance-based and HR given flexibility), why not consider learning mediums like HackerRank?which is a skills-based tech hiring platform that helps companies evaluate technical skills, better.
 They claim they are driving a new paradigm shift by eliminating resumes and creating opportunities for hundreds of thousands of programmers worldwide.

 - Software Engineering Tutorial for Beginners: Learn in 3 Days

 - How I went from newbie to Software Engineer in 9 months while working full?time

 - We?ve Come a Long Way in 30 Years (But You Haven?t Seen Anything Yet!)